random998/bachelors_project/README.md

     6.5 All messages must be authenticated and verifiable (Noise + signature).
     6.6 Consensus on game state must be maintained among peers.
 7. message passing protocol (DONE? clients just broadcast messages.)
-8. Lobby Advertisement (Peer Discovery)
+8. Peer Discovery
-    8.1 Use multicast, DNS-SD, libp2p, or DHT to allow a player to advertise a lobby.
+    8.1 Use libp2p to allow a player to advertise a lobby.
     8.2 Peers can discover open games and connect via Noise-encrypted WebSockets.
     8.3 No peer should be a permanent coordinator.
 9. Decentralized Game State